opdev/synapse-operator/examples/README.md

 # Examples

-Here is a collection of examples of `Synapse` resources that illustrate the main features of the Synapse operator.
+Here is a collection of example resources that illustrates the main features of the Synapse operator.

 ## Pre-requisites